nasa-gibs/mrf/doc/MUG.md

 ## Cloning MRF

-As a further optimization, if the source dataset of a caching MRF is itself an MRF, and caching MRF have the identical structure with the source one (image size, projection, page size, compression …), the caching MRF can eliminate the page transcoding, copying the already compressed pages from the source MRF.
-This type of MRF is called a Cloning MRF, since it is an almost identical copy of the source MRF.
+As a further optimization, if the source dataset of a caching MRF is itself an MRF, and the caching MRF has the identical structure with the source one (image size, projection, page size, compression …), the caching MRF can eliminate the page transcoding, and just copy the already compressed pages from the source MRF into the cache.
+This type of MRF is called a Cloning MRF, since its tiles are an identical copy of the source MRF ones, possibly in a different order.
 Creating a clone MRF cannot be done using gdal_translate, since it is not possible to insure that the source has the same properties as the caching MRF.
-Instead, a cloning MRF should be created by copying the cloned MRF metadata file to where the cloning MRF should reside and adding the following lines to the top level node:
+Instead, a cloning MRF has to be created by copying the cloned MRF metadata file to where the cloning MRF should reside and adding the following lines to the top level node:

 ```
 <CachedSource>
 	<Source clone="true>/path/to/cloned.mrf</Source>
 </CachedSource>
 ```

 The data and the index files for a cloned MRF will be created on read, as needed.
-Only static or split MRFs can be cloned, the cloning MRF does not trigger the full GDAL block reads to the source dataset.
+Only static or split MRFs can be cloned, the cloning MRF read does not trigger the full GDAL block read to the source dataset.
 This characteristic has the added benefit of reducing the GDAL block cache use, since the source blocks are not read in the block cache.

 ## Versioned MRF